 By getting an annual Car air conditioner service you can assist prevention of costly breakdowns now and in the future - and a well serviced Vehicle Air Conditioner actually saves you money because it reduces the amount of fuel being burned.

 Your vehicle should be brought to a qualified workshop such as Southern Highlands Service Centre regularly to make sure the air conditioning system continues performing in optimum conditon as well as having the mechanics assess the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and can alert you to any items that may need replacement in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and can alert you to any items that may need replacement in the near future or those that are already worn beyond repair.